 IMVs implementing the Microsoft Windows DLL platform binding MUST define this additional platform-specific function.
-The TNC Server MUST call the function immediately after calling TNC_IMV_Initialize to provide a pointer to the TNCS bind function.
+The TNC Server MUST call the function immediately after calling ${\tt TNC_IMV_Initialize}$ to provide a pointer to the TNCS bind function.
 The IMV can then use the TNCS bind function to obtain pointers to any other TNCS functions.

-The imvID parameter MUST contain the value provided to TNC_IMV_Initialize.
-The bindFunction parameter MUST contain a pointer to the TNCS bind function.
-IMVs MAY check if imvID matches the value previously passed to TNC_IMV_Initialize and return TNC_RESULT_INVALID_PARAMETER if not, but they are not required to make this check.
+In the imvID parameter, the TNCS MUST pass the value provided to TNC_IMV_Initialize.
+In the bindFunction parameter, the TNCS MUST pass a pointer to the TNCS bind function.
+IMVs MAY check if imvID matches the value previously passed to TNC_IMV_Initialize and return TNC RESULT INVALID PARAMETER if not, but they are not required to make this check.